wallish77/wlsh_nodes/README.md

 Example: Input of `drawing of a $animal and a $animal`, pattern of `$animal`, and list of `dog, cat, bird` will get you something like `drawing of a dog and a bird` (or potentially `drawing of a dog and a dog`).

 ### Empty Latent by Ratio
-Quickly generate an empty latent by selecting an aspect ratio, an orientation (landscape or portrait) and the length of the 'shorter' side
+Quickly generate an empty latent by selecting an aspect ratio, an orientation (landscape or portrait) and the length of the 'shorter' side.
+Also provides the height and width as integers for plugging in elsewhere.

 ### Resolutions by Ratio
 Similar to Empty Latent by Ratio, but returns integer `width` and `height` for use with other nodes.

+### Empty Latent by Pixels
+Quickly generate an empty latent by selecting an aspect ratio, an orientation (landscape or portrait) and the the number of megapixels (1MP = 1024 * 1024 in this case).
+Also provides the height and width as integers for plugging in elsewhere.

 ### SDXL Quick Empty Latent
-Quickly generate an empty latent of a size from a list of ideal SDXL image sizes
+Quickly generate an empty latent of a size from a list of ideal SDXL image sizes.
+Also provides the height and width as integers for plugging in elsewhere.

 ### CLIP Positive-Negative
 Simple CLIP box containing positive and negative prompt boxes.
 Mostly a space saver.
 Also available as an SDXL version.